hsiboy/middleman/README.md

 <a name="MiddleMan Quick Start"></a>

 ## MiddleMan Quick Start
-1. We recommend you clone the latest master: <a href="https://github.com/hsiboy/middleman/zipball/master">master</a>.
+1. We recommend you clone the latest master.
 2. Read the documentation.
 We'll be adding more recommended steps here shortly.

 [Top](#Top)